Could your organization be toxic? What defines a toxic work environment, and how does it affect a company’s bottom line, employees, and productivity?

 - Assigning blame to others

-Timothy Dimoff can help your organization understand how to identify toxic behavior and what to do when toxic behavior has already reared its’ ugly head in your organization.
-Contact Tim or call him at 330-730-3524 to schedule the Tim’s Talk The Impact of a Toxic Workforce on Your Employees.
+Timothy Dimoff, based in Akron, Ohio, can help your organization understand how to identify toxic behavior and what to do when unhealthy behavior is exhibited in your organization.
+Call Tim at 330-730-3524 to schedule his Talk, The Impact of a Toxic Workforce on Your Employees.